UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 removed from the cluster in order to stay within the SU bounds of our allocation.

-As an alternative to the time consuming scaling procedure mentioned in the previous section, which fully destroys and removes nodes from the cluster, we apply the method of "soft-scaling" first described in {cite}`zonca2024softscaling` and previously reported as being used by our team
+As an alternative to the time-consuming scaling procedure mentioned in the previous section, which fully destroys and removes nodes from the cluster, we apply the method of "soft-scaling" first described in {cite}`zonca2024softscaling` and previously reported as being used by our team